IBM/cloud-functions-workshops/101-workshop-nodejs/ex2-managing-actions-with-packages/REVIEW.md

 False.
 The action from the public package needs to bound to a logical name within a local namespace before default parameters can be applied to it.
 [explanation]

+2. If you bind a parameter value to a package, that value cannot be overridden on invocation.

+(!) true
+(x) false

+[explanation]
+False.
+The parameter value on invocation always overrides those on the package binding.
+[explanation]